UA-Libraries-Research-Data-Services/UALIB_ScholarlyAPI_Cookbook/README.md

 # University of Alabama Libraries Scholarly API Cookbook

 > [!IMPORTANT]
 > March 2025 - We have decided to no longer maintain the Matlab, Mathematica, and C recipes and have removed them from the Scholarly API Cookbook.
-These archived recipes are still in the [UA Libraries Scholarly API Cookbook Archive](https://github.com/UA-Libraries-Research-Data-Services/Scholarly_API_Cookbook_Archive).
+These archived recipes are in the [UA Libraries Scholarly API Cookbook Archive](https://github.com/UA-Libraries-Research-Data-Services/Scholarly_API_Cookbook_Archive).
 >
 > November 2024 - Some R code tutorials that were originally MIT Licensed, are now licensed under the GPL-3 License to comply with the licensing terms of dependent R libraries.